Scott Neave, Jeremy Speck and kids at Splashdown Beach waterpark on the Bob the Builder ride.

 Hey, the kids can’t have all the fun.

-Your kids will be the talk of their class once the others find out they’ve got a swimming pool in the backyard.
+Your kids will be the talk of their school once the others find out they’ve got a new swimming pool unlike any other in the backyard.
 They’ll never miss the water park — though you might want to take a cue from SplashDown and start charging admission!